johnschriner/RU-Stress-Prediction/README.md

 ## Conclusions and Discussion
 While morphological features may be copied over successfully during training, deriving the lemma isn't nearly as straight-forward.<br>
 TO DO: Look at adjectives -- is it true that they are REGULARLY stressed on the first syllable?
-(Jouravlev and Lupker) No, I don't think so.
+(Jouravlev and Lupker) No, I don't think so.<br>
-TO DO: Summarize Zaliznjak's work and what the data are TO DO: Look more into consistency, lexical stress.
+TO DO: Summarize Zaliznjak's work and what the data are<br>
+TO DO: Look more into consistency, lexical stress.<br>
-TO DO: Hall & Sproat's contribution
+TO DO: Hall & Sproat's contribution<br>